Myst1cX/Myst1cX/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Myst1cX.Myst1cX)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

-> Disclaimer: Most of my code is built with the help of LLM tools, mainly Copilot.
+> Disclaimer: Most of my code is built with the help of LLM tools, after a lot of trial and error.
+> I use this place as a testing ground.
+It helps me on my journey to become a better coder.
 > What is published here are userscripts (and browser extensions) that work well enough to be shared.
-> I try to provide sufficient documentation.
 > If they help you in any way, that's awesome!

 ## 💻 TECH STACK: